 Manufacturers mentioned gains in automotive and high- technology industries, the Fed said in its Beige Book business survey, published April 11.
 The firms “expressed optimism about near-term growth prospects, but they are somewhat concerned about rising petroleum prices,” the Fed said in the report.

 3M Co.
-(MMM), the maker of fuel system tune-up kits and Post-it Notes, posted first-quarter profit that beat analysts’ estimates because of rising U.S. auto and industrial demand.
+(MMM:US), the maker of fuel system tune-up kits and Post-it Notes, posted first-quarter profit that beat analysts’ estimates because of rising U.S. auto and industrial demand.
 The St. Paul, Minnesota-based company’s industrial and transportation unit posted sales of $2.66 billion, an 8.6 percent increase.

 At the same time, other areas may not be helping to support manufacturing in coming months.
 Business spending on equipment and software in the first quarter rose at the weakest in almost three years, a Commerce Department report showed last week.